top of page

 8. Log Out of Apps After Use

-Whenever you finish using an app, log out to prevent unauthorized access.
-This is particularly crucial for apps that store sensitive personal data, such as banking or email apps.
-If your phone is lost or stolen, logging out of your apps makes it harder for someone to access them.
+After you finish using an app, log out to prevent others from getting in.
+This is especially important for apps that store sensitive data, like banking or email apps.
+If your phone is lost or stolen, logging out makes it harder for someone to access your apps.

 9. Keep Your Apps Updated

-Just like your phone’s operating system, your apps need regular updates to address security issues.
-App developers often release updates that resolve vulnerabilities.
-Ensure your apps are always up to date to protect your data.
+Your apps need regular updates, just like your phone’s operating system, to fix security issues.
+Developers often release updates to resolve problems.
+Make sure your apps are always up to date to protect your data.

 10. Utilize Built-in Security Features